janek2204/Project-3---London-Parks/README.md

 # General Assembly  Project Three, Full-stack MERN application, Group project

 ##  Overview
 Project Three was my first experience of building a full-stack, MERN application as part of a group.
-After a short amount of discussion, we came up with the idea of building the Best London Parks app, a social app for users to share and review their favourite parks, as well as organise groups with associated activities.
+After a short amount of discussion, we came up with the idea of building the Best London Parks app, a social app for users to share and review their favourite parks.

 ## Time to build
 ### 9 days